-Digitize and provide Streaming Video, if guidelines are met.
+- Digitize, caption and provide Streaming Audio or Video, if guidelines are met.

-Purchase required materials not owned by the library, if available (see
+- Purchase required materials not owned by the library, if available (see Textbook Availability).

 ASU Library Resource Organizer for Canvas

-ASU Library Resource Organizer (formerly "Reading List") make it easy and engaging to create, access, and manage course materials.
-Resource Organizers integrate the library catalog, enabling instructors to build, maintain and share a customized resource list within Canvas or on their own, including all material types, whether electronic or print.
-Resource Organizers ensure students can access all course materials in one place and from any device.
+ASU Library Resource Organizer (LRO) make it easy to create, access, and manage course materials.
+The LRO integrates the library catalog, enabling instructors to build, maintain and share a customized resource list within Canvas or on their own, including all material types, whether electronic or print.
+LROs ensure students can access all course materials in one place and from any device.
 It’s essentially a customized library catalog for your course!